NeotokyoRevamp/neo/CONTRIBUTING.md

 This project uses Valve's [VPC system](https://developer.valvesoftware.com/wiki/VPC) to generate its makefiles and VS solutions.
 When modifying the project file structure, instead of pushing your solution/makefile, edit the relevant VPC files instead (most commonly "[client_hl2mp.vpc](mp/src/game/client/client_hl2mp.vpc)" and "[server_hl2mp.vpc](mp/src/game/server/server_hl2mp.vpc)").

 Running the VPC scripts after a change will generate the solutions and makefiles on all platforms.
 (You may sometimes have to purge your object file cache if you get linker errors after restructuring existing translation units.)
+Note that on Windows, this will also overwrite any of your hand edited solution preferences.

 ### Preprocessor definitions
 In shared code, clientside code can be differentiated with CLIENT_DLL, vs. serverside's GAME_DLL.
 In more general engine files, Neotokyo specific code can be marked with a NEO ifdef.
 These are also defined with the VPC system described above, in the $PreprocessorDefinitions section.